SylvioCorrea/mpi_omp_tsp/README.md

-Traveling salesman problem parallelized using both MPI and OMP
+Travelling salesman problem parallelized using both MPI and OMP